Ask Slashdot: Do You Like Functional Programming?

 Re: (Score:2)

-I have used haskell and I think it has some really good concepts but is plagued by people using being to terse and cryptic, 1 character names for types are not good yes you can work out what it is doing but you shouldn't have to, and the use of random definable operator like '' makes it unreadable
+Structs do, however, make the critical aspects of an object oriented approach practical in c.
+They can carry data, function pointers, etc., and they can be passed around.

+I've been writing my c code like that since the 1980's.
+There are significant benefits.

-Dysfunctional programming (Score:4, Funny)
+Dysfunctional programming (Score:5, Funny)

 seem to be the prevalent choice on the web these days.